 1. U.S. Hospitals: Peak Performance and Disappointment

 2. Hospitals in the Context of Health Care, Profession, and Organization

 Part III: Examining the Case of Hospital Performance Comparisons in the United States

 4. Reinventing the Hospital and Medicine: Setting the Stage for Comparisons, 1870-1945

 5. The Jactitations of Hospital Control: Proliferation of Performance Comparisons, 1945-2016

 6. Conclusion: Hospital Performance Control between Hope and Disappointment

-Christopher Dorn is a research associate at the Institute for Sociology, FernUniversität in Hagen.
+Christopher Dorn is a Research Associate in Sociology, Trier University, Germany.
 He obtained his doctorate, supported by the German Excellence Initiative, from the Bielefeld Graduate School in History and Sociology.
 He specializes in the sociology of (e)valuation, organizations, performance measures, and professions.

 "Through the well-chosen lens of comparisons, Dorn takes us on a fascinating journey through time and the intriguing development of performance control in the realm of health care and US hospitals.
 Firmly anchored in rich accounts, both historical and contemporary, its take-aways on organization, professionalism and control make up a highly relevant and timely contribution to both academic and practitioner debates."